 - commemorate Tidal River as the birthplace of today’s Australian Special Forces

 - create further opportunities for connection to the landscape – environmental, cultural and historical

-- for those running it, recreate the physical and mental challenge that Australia’s original Commandos faced as part of their gruelling selection training
+- recreate the physical and mental challenge that Australia’s original Commandos faced as part of their gruelling selection training

-Design, planning and construction of the track is estimated to cost approximately $1 million, and will be delivered in partnership between the People and Parks Foundation and Parks Victoria.
+Construction of the track, including design and planning, is estimated to cost approximately $1 million, and will be delivered in partnership between the People and Parks Foundation and Parks Victoria.
 We are pleased to acknowledge the Australian Commandos Association (Victoria) as a key supporter of the Telegraph Saddle Walking Track.